 For each consolidated application, include the following attachments:

-CoC meeting minutes showing the selection of the lead applicant Every consolidated application must include the minutes from the HUD CoC or local coalition meeting in which the lead agency for EHH funds was selected.
+1. CoC/LHC meeting minutes showing the selection of the lead applicant

+Every consolidated application must include the minutes from the HUD CoC or Local Homeless Coalition meeting in which the lead agency for EHH funds was selected.